-Designer Series Development System Conversion Guide Windows® Environments.
+Designer Series Development System Conversion Guide Windows Environments.
 This guide describes how to convert designs created in Designer Series versions 3.0 and 3.1 for Windows to be compatible with later versions of Designer Series.

-FPGA Data Book and Design Guide.
+Actel FPGA Data Book.
 This guide contains detailed specifications on Actel device families.
 Information such as propagation delays, device package pinout, derating factors, and power calculations are found in this guide.

 Macro Library Guide.
 This guide provides descriptions of Actel library elements for Actel device families.
-Symbols, truth tables, and pin loading are included for all macros.
+Symbols, truth tables, and module count are included for all macros.